KYawn/jekyll/survey.md

 Utilizing the trained model to classifying or clustering new data.
 The most common types of security threats against the testing/Inferring phase include `spoofing` (for example, `evasion` and `impersonate` threats) and `Inversion attack`.

-**Evasion attack**: main idea is that an attacker generates some adversarial samples that are able to evade detection such that overall security of target systems is significantly reduced.
+**1) Evasion attack**: main idea is that an attacker generates some adversarial samples that are able to evade detection such that overall security of target systems is significantly reduced.

 * Attack and Defense: generate the optimal adversarial samples to evade detection via gradient algorithms.
 * Evasion attacks was feasible for use to attack against FRS and malware detection real world, resulting in severe security threats towards target systems.

-**Impersonate attack**: **imitate data samples from victims**, use in image recognition, malware detection.
+**2) Impersonate attack**: **imitate data samples from victims**, use in image recognition, malware detection.
+Attacker aims to generate specific adversarial samples such that existing machine learning-based systems wrongly classify the original samples with different labels from the impersonated ones.
+Such attack is **particularly effective in attacking DNN algorithms** because *DNN usually extracts a small feature set to facilitate the object identification*.
+So, attacker can easily launch impersonate attacks by **modifying some key features**.

+* Electrical world: Use a revised genetic algorithm called Multi-dimensional Archive of Phenotypic Elites(MAP-Elites), to generate the optimal adversarial samples after evolving images from different categories.
+Then, these samples were fed into AlexNet and Le-Net-5 network, resulting in the performance reduction of DNNs.
+* Physical world: adversary generated electronic adversarial samples via the least likely class method.
+Then these adversarial images were printed out to serve as the input of camera.
+Due to the feature loss during printing and photography, the successful rate was much lower than that in electrical world.
+But it also validated the feasibility of impersonate attacks in real world.

+More work show that ***`transferable`*** adversarial samples could be generated from `ensemble learning`, where the output samples from one DNN were effective for use to attack against other DNNs.

+*Hidden voice commands* :

+> Real experiments: the voice with no meanings in the perspective of human-beings could be used to emulate real voice control commands.

+**3) Inversion attack** : utilizes the API provided by existing machine learning systems to gather some basic information regarding target system models.
+Then, the basic information is fed into **reverse analysis** followed by the leakage of privacy data embedded in target models.

+According to the degree of understanding knowledge in adversarial models, this type of attack can be generally classified into two groups: namely **white-box attack** and **black-box attack**.

+#### 3. Summary of Adversarial attacks against machine learning